 To learn more about complementary and alternative treatments for specific conditions, please check the rest of our services or contact us.

 Furthermore, there's a growing evidence that addressing spirituality in mental health consultations is very important.
 Each client has a spiritual side, and we reach that in our sessions through meditation, thetahealing, and mindfulness-based stress reduction among others.
 Likewise, we help change a person's relationship to thoughts and beliefs through acceptance and an enhanced sense of discipline and commitment to self as well as cognitive behavioral therapy (CBT).
 We also recognize the immense therapeutic value of nutrition and exercise; the research is very strong that movement has anti-depressive and anxiolytic properties.
 In addition, we know that food can be potent medicine.

-Our services empower clients with tools they can use on their own – wherever they are, whenever they need them.
-Importantly, they can provide people with effective alternatives to medication, something sorely desired by many.
+Our services empower clients with tools they can use on their own - wherever they are, whenever they need.
+They can provide people with effective alternatives to medication, something sorely desired by many.

 "The majority of clients I see have been traumatized by medication over the years.
 Not only because of damaging side effects, but because of medication's negative symbolic meaning: 'You're sick.'
 Their aversion is so strong, they don't even want to take an over-the-counter sleeping pill."